paramulator/GettingAndCleaningData/README.md

 #### GettingAndCleaningData
-Repo for the Coursera *Getting and Cleaning Data* class project.
-This project involves reading multiple source data files from the wearable computing project and then transforming it all into a single tidy dataset.
-A reference to wearable computing is [here](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand) and a full description of the raw source data is [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-See also the [Codebook.md] (https://github.com/paramulator/GettingAndCleaningData/blob/master/CodeBook.md) file contained in this repo for details about the source data and the resulting tidy data.
+This is the repo for the Coursera *Getting and Cleaning Data* class project.
+This project involves reading multiple source data files from the wearable computing project by Anguita et al. 2013, and then transforming it all into a single tidy dataset.
+The project centered on collection of human activity-related data generated via the built-in gyro and accelerometer of a Samsung smartphone.
+A reference to wearable computing is [here](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand) and a description of the raw source data is [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+See also the [Codebook.md] (https://github.com/paramulator/GettingAndCleaningData/blob/master/CodeBook.md) file contained in this repo for more details about the source data and the resulting tidy dataset.
 ***